Paul Trevithick: Career

-He joined EPAM in Dec 2013 and is currently a client partner and senior director.
+In 2009, Trevithick founded Azigo and was until 2020 its chairman when the company was acquired.In 2012 he founded Swift Invention, Inc., a US-based offshore software development and systems integration firm.
+He joined EPAM in 2014 and is currently a client partner and senior director.

 Work on information privacy and personal data

-From 2003 to 2009, Trevithick worked on open source identity software for Internet security, and privacy for digital identities and social networks on the Internet.
-He co-authored a paper on "Identity and Resilience" that was one of the 100 papers cited as informing the 2009 US White House CyberPolicy Review.

-He initiated and co-led what became the Eclipse Foundation's Higgins project.
-Supporting this effort, he co-founded the SocialPhysics project in collaboration with the Berkman Klein Center for Internet & Society and co-founded the IdentityGang, now a part of Identity Commons.
+Starting in 2003, Trevithick worked on open source software for Internet security, and privacy for digital identities and social networks on the Internet.
+In 2004, he initiated and co-led what became the Eclipse Foundation's Higgins project.
+Supporting this effort, he co-founded, also in 2004, the SocialPhysics project in collaboration with the Berkman Klein Center for Internet & Society and co-founded the IdentityGang, now a part of Identity Commons.
 In 2008 Trevithick founded the Information Card Foundation and served as its chair.

 In 2009 he co-founded and was a co-chair of the Kantara Initiative Universal Login User Experience Working Group.
 Trevithick is a past member of the Kantara Leadership Council and a steward of Identity Commons.

-In 2009, Trevithick founded Azigo and was until 2020 its chairman.

-His most recent article on personal data is User-exclusive Data.
+This same year, he co-authored a paper on "Identity and Resilience" that was one of the 100 papers cited as informing the 2009 US White House CyberPolicy Review.

-In 2021 he founded The Mee Foundation, a nonprofit dedicated to giving internet users more control over their personal data and thereby increased privacy, convenience, and autonomy.
+In 2021 he founded The Mee Foundation, a nonprofit dedicated to the development of open source, human-centric technologies that give people more control over their personal data.
+While at the Mee Foundation he published Identity Agents.